 “Kardiner understood even then [in the 1940s] that the symptoms have their origin in the entire body’s response to the original trauma.”

 After my incident, I felt like I was trapped in a haunted house.
 In every new situation I entered, there was something unexpected which could scare the daylights out of me.
 These were my triggers.
+I often felt physical symptoms, like feeling shaky and having my heart beat really fast, and easily went into fight or flight.
 But as time passed, and I faced the same triggers over and over again, while they haven’t gone away completely, they now scare me less.
 What’s reassuring, in a messed-up way, is that my triggers resemble the incident almost exactly as it happened.
 They hit my whole body with a wave of physical fear, which cuts my breaths short and makes me tense.

 Here are my triggers: